Why ESG is important at Enet

 This forward thinking has helped ensure strong engagement with our broad employee base, whilst also appealing to potential employees, which will enable us to develop more expansive sustainable projects far into the future.

 Furthermore, Enet is very active in terms of Corporate Social Responsibility.
 We have made charitable contributions, both locally in our communities and further afield.
-In the past three years, we have partnered with the Hope Foundation and have raised almost €135,000 to support key Hope projects in Kolkatta, India such as the Punorjibon Rehabilitation Home.
+In the past three years, we have partnered with the Hope Foundation and have raised over €135,000 to support key Hope projects in Kolkatta, India such as the Punorjibon Rehabilitation Home.

 These key social values are detailed in our suite of People Strategy policies, all of which are actively evolving in line with our business goals.